First West Credit Union

-First West Credit Union (First West) is British Columbia’s third largest credit union with nearly $16.9 billion in total assets and assets under administration and more than 250,000 members.
+First West Credit Union (First West) is British Columbia's third largest credit union with nearly $18.6 billion in total assets and assets under administration and more than 253,000 members.
 Its core business is traditional banking, the provision of personal and business daily banking services.
 First West has the largest geographic reach of any credit union in the province with 45 branches throughout B.C.
 The credit union is headquartered in the Vancouver suburb of Langley and has regional administration centres in Duncan on Vancouver Island and in Penticton in B.C.’s Southern Interior.

-Led by Chief Executive Officer Launi Skinner, First West has several subsidiary lines of business that include FWCU Capital Corp. and FW Wealth Management Ltd.
+Led by Chief Executive Officer Launi Skinner, First West has several lines of business that include retail and business banking and wealth management.

-First West operates 46 business locations under the following four divisions:
+First West operates 45 business locations under the following four divisions: